Move to content

 Here you can find a video with instructions on how to apply for the registration of an EU citizen’s right of residence in Enter Finland.

-The student visa requirements also include yearly deposits as a proof of sustainable means of support.
 If later on, it is found that the student does not possess the funds originally stated when applying for the residence permit, the permit can be cancelled, and the student deported.

 Meal subsidy

 If you are in higher education, you are eligible for discounted meals at participating student restaurants.
 The subsidy is deducted from the price of the meal at the student restaurant.
-You pay the discounted price.

 Centria UAS restaurants participate in the meal subsidy programme:

-Cash Machines (ATM) in Finland are called OTTO and NOSTO, and they are easily recognized by their orange- and yellow-coloured signs.
+Cash Machines (ATM) in Finland are called OTTO and NOSTO, and they are recognized by their orange- and yellow-coloured signs.

 If you are moving to Kokkola or Pietarsaari with children, please contact our Integration Specialist Sofia Behluli (sofia.behluli@centria.fi).
 She can help you with finding the right family services.